jamespfennell/new-typesetting-system/README.md

 ## License and changelog

-NTS has a custom open source license.
-It has extremely strange clauses around modification.
+NTS has a custom open source license with extremely strange clauses around modification.

 The code as hosted here has small modifications versus the original that are fully detailed in the changelog.
 Specifically,